reese/blog/content/thoughts/field-notes-from-a-quarter-life-crisis.md

 care about, the skills that I _must_ develop instead of the skills that are merely incidental.
 I've found myself dedicating whole days to journaling, reading, and writing in ways that I don't think I've ever done before.
-There's a whole new dimension that I'm actively uncovering in learning how to work, how to inculcate the skills to handle larger creative projects.
+There's a whole new dimension that I'm actively uncovering in learning how to work -- _really work_ -- how to inculcate the skills to handle larger creative projects.
 I certainly don't have those skills yet, but they're the sort of developments I can feel bubbling in my psyche.

 ---